larsyencken/slowclap/README.rst

 slowclap
 ========

-A clapper based around the PyAudio frontend for PortAudio.
+Detect a clap using your computer's microphone, and take some action.
+Uses a live microphone feed based on the PyAudio frontend for PortAudio.

 Status: *working*